And so it begins: Stellar Folk preparation guideline.

 On the day of the ceremony itself:

-You will only eat vegan (plant-based) food until at least 2,5 hours prior to the start of the event.
-Make sure to not eat any fermented foods either as they are not compatible with one of the components you will ingest during the ceremony.
-We suggest porridge and / or fresh fruit.
+You will only eat vegan (plant-based) food until at least 2 hours prior to the start of the event.
+Make sure to not eat any fermented foods either as they are not compatible with one of the components you will ingest during the ceremony (so so no coconut yogurt either).
+We suggest porridge and/or fresh fruit.
 You will hydrate well in the morning with plenty of water or herbal tea.

 LIFESTYLE ADJUSTMENTS